MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-install-office-primary-interop-assemblies.md

 ## Prerequisite

-Make sure that you have a version of the .NET Framework that is no older than 2.0.
+Ensure that you have a version of the .NET Framework that is no older than 2.0.

 ## To install the PIAs when you install Office

-Install Microsoft Office and ensure **.NET Programmability Support** feature is selected for the applications you want to extend (this feature is included in the default installation).
+Install Microsoft Office.

 > [!WARNING]
 > By default, PIA's are embedded in your solution when you build it so you don't have to distribute PIAs to users as a prerequisite to using your VSTO Add-in or customization.